Commission is partnering with Union School of Theology (UST) to facilitate rigorous theological study at graduate level.

 Studies in the Old & New Testaments

-• Children’s, Youth and Family Ministry (delivered in a one-week residential block on Union’s campus)
+Children’s, Youth and Family Ministry ,delivered in a one-week residential block on Union’s campus. (optional)

 How will it work?

 Students on the GDip study alongside each other in the Learning Community based at Hope Church Winchester.
-Teaching is delivered through tailor-made video lectures while discussion and activities are facilitated by Dave Mc Nee, the course mentor.
+Teaching is delivered through tailor-made video lectures while discussion and activities are facilitated by Andy Le Roux and Dave Lockyer, the course mentors.
 Students have access to teaching materials, resources and eBooks through Union’s Cloud platform that supports them in learning and assessments, and they can also communicate regularly with lecturers.

 The GDip is delivered over two years of part-time study.
 Students will typically need to study for around 20-25 hours per week across the year.
 This weekly commitment includes reading, the day in the community and assessment writing time, and it is up to the student how they divide their time over an average week.
 Assessments are carried out through a combination of essays and exams and students are given support on how to undertake these.